Table of Contents

 - Once your license server is up and running with the License Manager (if needed), Vendor Daemon, and nTopology License File, distribute/host the FlexEnabled version of nTopology for your end users to download and install on their machine(s).

-- When you start up nTopology for the first time, navigate to the Use Local License button, hold Control button on your keyboard and click Use Local License, which should open the FlexNet License Finder modal.
+- As an end user, when you start up nTopology for the first time, navigate to the Use License button and click the blue dot next to the License server address field.

-- Enter the license server (port if necessary) and address, which your System Administrator should have readily available.
+- Enter the license server address (and port - if necessary), which your System Administrator should have readily available, and click Apply.

-- Click Finish.
-If a license is available, nTopology will start up.
+- If a license is available, nTopology will start up.

 - If all licenses are checked out, you will receive the following message: